Malva verticillata: Uses

 The plant was an important leaf vegetable in pre-Han China and widely cultivated.
 Mallow is mentioned in Huangdi Neijing as one of the five consumable herbs (五菜) which included mallow (葵), pea leaves (藿), Allium macrostemon (薤), Welsh onion (蔥) and Garlic chives (韭).
+It is mentioned in the Zuo Zhuan in Duke Cheng's reign by Confucius to compare to the head of the Bao clan saying he is not as smart as a kuicai (mallow) because it keeps its roots to the ground.
 It was deemed to be a major vegetable until the Northern Wei, supposedly.
 The technology for domesticating mallow was well recorded in Qimin Yaoshu.
 The acreages dwindled since the Tang dynasty.
 In his Nong Shu [Agricultural Manual], Wang Zhen wrote that mallow came top among various vegetables, because "it could be alternative in years of crop failure, or be marinated to serve with staples".
 There were rare occasions that people cultivated or consumed mallow during the Ming dynasty.

 It is also grown as an ornamental plant.